wp-plugins/postman-smtp/readme.txt

 = Requirements =
 * WordPress 3.9 and PHP 5.2 with SPL and iconv
 * Connectivity to, and authentication credentials with, any email service provider
-* ¹ OAuth 2.0 features requires a free [Google](https://developers.google.com/accounts/docs/OAuth2), [Microsoft](https://msdn.microsoft.com/en-us/library/cc287659.aspx) or [Yahoo](https://developer.yahoo.com/faq/#appid) OAuth 2.0 Client ID
+* ¹ OAuth 2.0 features require a free [Google](https://developers.google.com/accounts/docs/OAuth2), [Microsoft](https://msdn.microsoft.com/en-us/library/cc287659.aspx) or [Yahoo](https://developer.yahoo.com/faq/#appid) OAuth 2.0 Client ID
 * ² Custom email domains require a valid SPF record, and potentially a DKIM record, for Blackhole-free and Spam-free delivery

 == Installation ==

-> To use email belonging to a specific provider, you must use their SMTP server.
-If Postman is unable to connect to the SMTP server you want, you may have to ask your host to open the ports, or create a new email account managed by your host, or switch hosts!
+> To use email reliably, you must use the SMTP server assigned to that email.
+If Postman is unable to connect to the right SMTP server, you may have to ask your host to open the ports, or create a new email account managed by your host, or switch hosts!
 >
 > The Postman Connectivity Test utility will tell you which ports are open and which are closed, and what actions you can take.